-This Draft Restoration Plan and Environmental Assessment (Draft RP/EA) was developed by the U.S. Fish and Wildlife Service (USFWS), on behalf of the U.S. Department of the Interior (DOI)1 acting as natural resource trustee (Trustee).
-This Draft RP/EA was prepared in accordance with the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) Section 111(i) and its implementing regulations, 43 C.F.R. § 11.93, with the goal of informing the public as to the types and scale of restoration to be undertaken to compensate for injuries to natural resources and ecological services lost due to releases of hazardous substances.
+This Final Restoration Plan and Environmental Assessment (Final RP/EA) was developed by the U.S. Fish and Wildlife Service (USFWS), on behalf of the U.S. Department of the Interior (DOI)1 acting as natural resource trustee (Trustee).
+The Final RP/EA was prepared in accordance with the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) Section 111(i) and its implementing regulations, 43 C.F.R. § 11.93, with the goal of informing the public as to the types and scale of restoration to be undertaken to compensate for injuries to natural resources and ecological services lost due to releases of hazardous substances.

-In this Draft RP/EA, the Trustee describes the purpose and need for action, identifies potential restoration alternatives, summarizes the affected environment, and describes the potential environmental consequences of proposed restoration activities.
-The Trustee is soliciting comments on this Draft RP/EA and will address comments in preparing a Final RP/EA where the Trustee will identify the Selected Restoration Alternative(s).
+In this Final RP/EA, the Trustee describes the purpose and need for action, identifies potential restoration alternatives, summarizes the affected environment, and describes the potential environmental consequences of restoration activities.
+The Trustee solicited comments on the Draft RP/EA and none were received.
+In this Final RP/EA the Trustee has identified the Selected Restoration Alternative: Delaware/Clark Island Complex Restoration Project.